The LG WashTower was the newest, most revolutionary washer. Dryers have been introduced over the last ten years, maybe more.

 LG's middle model, the WKEX2000HWA, offers steam in the dryer to refresh and de-wrinkle clothes.

 Their TurboWash360 cycle uses five high-pressure jets to turn any wash cycle into 30 minutes.

 Their best model, the LG Studio WSEX200HNA, is larger at five cubic feet for the washer and adds additional wash cycles.

 However, it's 33 inches deep, so measure your space first.

 LG WashTower Features

-The AI DD washes your clothes by determining weight and softness.
-To do this, it uses 11,000 data points to determine the washer's cycle, time, and motion.
+The AI DD (Artificial Intelligence Direct Drive) washes your clothes by determining weight and softness.
+It uses 11,000 data points to determine the washer's cycle, time, and motion.